Authenticating Cybis Porcelain – Part Two

 2020 Update: Please see this newly added post describing new signatures added to old pieces, and vice versa, as a result of actions the studio took in the 1990s and 2000s.

 legit-mark-2The actual number on a limited edition sculpture can be written either with or without a # symbol preceding it; either is legitimate.
-The previous photo of the Lady Macbeth markings shows the # symbol preceding the number, while the example above designates that the sculpture is number 14 of that limited edition.
+The previous photo of the Lady Macbeth markings shows the # symbol preceding the number, while the example above (on a Lady of the Lake) designates that the sculpture is number 14 of that limited edition.
 The lack of the # symbol is no cause for concern.

 Another signature factor is paint color.
 With only a few exceptions, all signatures on post-1960 Cybis are painted in some shade of brown or occasionally in metallic gold, although some 1950s signatures were also done in blue, black/dark charcoal, or red which may fade to a dull pink.
 Signatures and Marks includes examples of these older paint colors.
 One exception to the ‘modern browns’ is the Twelve Drummers Drumming holiday ornament issued in 2000, at least one of which was signed in green paint; the Signatures post includes a photo of this.

-The following is a list of “suspicious” Cybis markings.
-If any of the following designations appear on the sculpture, a possibility exists that it is not a genuine Cybis.
+The following is a list of illegitimate markings.
+If any of the following designations appear on the sculpture, it is not an actual Cybis.

 Suspicious and/or Fake Marks: